liv-ac-uk/comp122/labs/word/README.md

 {% next %}

-## A Test of Character
+## I Walked the Line

 A basic example of a regular expression in Java is the following, which assumes that `line` is a `String`.
 The result will be an array of `String`s, splitting `line` based on whitespace in the `line` variable.

-The method is what is performing the split, and the pattern in the quotation marks is specifying to split on whitespace (ie. spaces, line breaks, tabs, etc in the string).
+The method is what is performing the split, and the pattern in the quotation marks is specifying to split on whitespace (spaces, line breaks, tabs, etc in the string).

 ```java
 String line = "When in the course of human events...";